 Another theory suggests that the name comes from the Sanskrit word “Hindu-Koh”, which means “Hindu mountain”.
 According to this theory, the name was given by the ancient Indian traders who crossed the range on their way to Central Asia and China.

-What is the difference between Himalaya and Hindu Kush?
+Difference between Himalaya and Hindu Kush

 The Himalayas and the Hindu Kush are two distinct mountain ranges located in South Asia.
 Here are some of the key differences between the two: